pokt-network/pocket-js/packages/transaction-builder/README.md

 Adds a MsgProtoGovUpgradeTxMsg for this transaction.

-The GovUpgrade tx msg is multi-purpose, so this function acts as an opinionated way of applying the protocol's upgrade height
+The GovUpgradeTxMsg is multipurpose.
+This function acts as an opinionated way of applying the protocol's upgrade height

 Returns a `MsgProtoGovUpgrade`: The unsigned upgrade message